 If your dog is still a puppy, you're in luck.
 According to Miller, socializing a dog while it's young is the best way to discourage aggressive behavior as an adult.
-Expose your pet to different types of people and places so he doesn't react to them as a threat later on.
+Expose your pet to different types of people and places so they don't react to them as a threat later on.

-If he's past his puppy prime, a little retraining might be the best way to mellow out your pooch.
+If they are past their puppy prime, a little retraining might be the best way to mellow out your pooch.
 One key to managing aggressive outbursts is to see them coming.
 "People say a dog didn't give any warning, but usually there is one -- it's just unrecognized," Miller says.

 Signs of Dog Aggression

-Watch for subtle changes in your pet's demeanor, such as sudden stillness, looking out of the corner of his eye instead of directly at something, lowering his head, or hunkering down.
+Watch for subtle changes in your pet's demeanor, such as sudden stillness, looking out of the corner of their eye instead of directly at something, lowering their head, or hunkering down.
 Quickly divert your dog's attention when any of these things happens -- warning signs often occur a split second before a dog's behavior escalates.

 When a normally placid dog becomes aggressive, visit a vet to rule out medical causes for the sudden change.
 If your dog is still fighting mad after following these steps, Miller says to seek help from a certified dog trainer or behaviorist.

 "Keep treats on hand during walks and offer one up before your dog lunges at the neighbor's pooch.
 Or throw something tasty into his bowl if your dog growls when you get close while he's eating." -- Katherine Miller, PhD